Glossary of Photography Terms

 - RAW Files:

 - A raw image file contains unprocessed data from the image sensor.
 It is not directly usable as an image, but has to undergo a process of conversion and transformation to be turned into a viewable output.
 Most camera manufacturers maintain their idiosyncratic raw image formats, but these can be converted into the standard DNG format for archiving or editing purposes.
-Working with raw files makes it possible for the photographer to precisely control the image generation process, and to finetune the conversion of the raw sensor information into a viewable image, whereas the image processor that is build into the camera is optimized for the average or typical shooting situation.
+Working with raw files makes it possible for the photographer to precisely control the image generation process, and to fine-tune the conversion of the raw sensor information into a viewable image, whereas the image processor that is built into the camera is optimized for the average or typical shooting situation.
 Parameters that can be adjusted with raw image data include white balance, colour saturation, contrast, sharpness, and noise reduction.
 All changes to raw image files are non-destructive, as only the metadata that controls the rendering is changed, while the original sensor-derived information remains untouched.
 Disadvantages of working with raw image files include the larger file size of uncompressed RAW compared with compressed JPEG-files and the additional step(s) needed to develop a viewable image.

 - Shutter Shock: